The Case of FBA as a DEX Processing Model: DEX under CLOB and FBA

-\begin{proof} We show by induction that the markups $\{M_k\}_{k=1,\ldots, Q+1}$ are the largest such that there exist (i) neither strictly profitable safe price improvements (ii) nor strictly profitable robust deviations.
+The proof utilizes induction on $k$.
+Intuitively, first, the ask quote for the $(Q+1)$-th level LOB has $0$ markup as otherwise, another arbitrageur can improve on it to settle the $(Q+1)$-th transaction.
+This means that the last quote reflects only the price impact.
+In the induction process, given the \mbox{$(k+1)$-th} quote ($k\leq Q$), we can determine the $k$-th markup by considering safe price improvements or other deviations in different cases of $Z_I$, which can take values from $k$ (with probability $q_k$), $k+1$ (with probability $q_{k+1}$), to $Q+1$ (with probability $q_{Q+1}$), and different cases of an LP, who may already own a lower-level quote, an upper-level quote, or no existing quote. \begin{proof} We show by induction that the markups $\{M_k\}_{k=[Q+1]}$ are the largest such that there exist (i) neither strictly profitable safe price improvements (ii) nor strictly profitable robust deviations.
 More specifically, (i) means that for a targeted quote at the $k$-th level, an arbitrageur cannot safely insert a new profitable quote at this level, i.e., pushing the original $k$-th quote to be the new $(k+1)$-th quote and so forth, and the current $k$-th quote issuer cannot improve this quote (after being pushed) to safely increase profits. (ii) means that the $k$-th quote issuer cannot robustly increase profits by issuing or updating quotes deviating from the stated markups, considering that others can react with quote withdrawals and updates.
+We will focus on the ask quotes, but we only need to adapt signs for analyzing bid quotes.